machine-shop/deepwings/README.md

 ```
 $ python pipeline.py -e pred -pred ann --plot --category genus
 ```
-* *--plot, -p* : if specified, explanatory figures will be plotted in */deepwings/prediction/explanatory_figures/*
+* *--plot, -p* : if specified, explanatory figures will be plotted in *prediction/valid_images/* and *prediction/invalid_images/*
 * *--category, -c* : 'genus' or 'species'(default).
 Specifies if the model must be a genus or species classifier.

-The prediction results should appear in a csv file in */deepwings/prediction/*.
+The prediction results should appear in a csv file in *prediction/prediction_ann.csv*.

 ### Training